Gujhia

-Gujhia, also known as gujiya, gujia, gughara, pedakiya, purukiya, karanji, kajjikayalu, somas, or karjikayi, is a sweet, deep-fried pastry that is a popular dessert in the Indian subcontinent.
+Gujhia, also known as gujiya, gujia, gughara, edakiya, purukiya, karanji, kajjikayalu, kadubu, somas, or karjikayi, is a sweet, deep-fried pastry that is a popular dessert in the Indian subcontinent.

 Etymology

 The earliest mention of gujiya dates back to the 13th century, when a jaggery-honey mixture was covered with wheat flour and was sun-dried.
-The preparation method of a typical gujiya/pedakiya is rather similar to that of a samosa, but the gujiya/pedakiya looks like an empanada.
+The preparation method of a typical gujiya/pedakiya is rather similar to that of a samosa, but the gujiya/padakiya looks like an empanada.
 Shaped like a half moon, the gujiya or pedakiya is filled with a sweet mixture of grated and roasted dried fruits, khoa, grated coconut, and a hint of suji to lend it a grainy texture.

 Preparation

-This delicacy is made by mixing suji (semolina) with maida (all-purpose flour), which is stuffed with a mixture of sweetened khoa (milk solids, also called mawa), powdered sugar, coconut and dried fruits like Raisins, crushed Almonds, Walnuts, Cashews, Pistachios.
-The dumplings are then fried in ghee to give it a crispy texture.
+Gujhia is made by mixing suji (semolina) with maida (all-purpose flour), which is stuffed with a mixture of sweetened khoa (milk solids, also called mawa), powdered sugar, coconut and dried fruits like raisins, crushed almonds, walnuts, cashews, and pistachios.
+The dumplings are then fried in ghee to give them a crispy texture.

-Gujhias are particularly popular in the Uttar Pradesh, Rajasthan, Gujarat, and Bihar regions of India, where they are prepared during Holi and Diwali festivities.
+Gujhias are particularly popular in the Uttar Pradesh, Rajasthan, Gujarat, and Bihar & Bhojpuri regions of India, where they are prepared during Chhath, Holi and Diwali festivities.
+It's called 𑂣𑂘𑂺𑂍𑂱𑂨𑂰 (Padakiya) in Bhojpuri language.

-In Bihar, dry ones are called Pedakiya and are very popular, particularly during Chhath.
-There are two types of pedakiya made in Bihar: one with suji/rawa (semolina) and another with khoa.
-In suji pedakiya, suji is roasted in ghee with sugar, almonds, cardamom, raisins, and other nuts and then deep-fried in ghee.
+In Bihar, dry ones are called padakiya and are particularly eaten during Chhath.
+There are two types of padakiya made in Bihar: one with suji/rawa (semolina) and another with khoa.
+In suji padakiya, suji is roasted in ghee with sugar, almonds, cardamom, raisins, and other nuts and then deep-fried in ghee.
 In khoa pedakiya, pure khoa is mixed with nuts and sugar and then deep-fried.

-This delicacy is made by mixing suji (semolina) with maida (all-purpose flour), which is stuffed with a mixture of sweetened khoa (milk solids, also called mawa), powdered sugar, coconut and dried fruits like Raisins, crushed Almonds, Walnuts, Cashews, Pistachios.

-You can make coconut gujiya with a dough of plain flour, semolina, and ghee.
-The filling consists of grated coconut, dry fruits, and milk powder.

-Similar dishes are found in several regional cuisines in India, such as Ghughra (Gujarati) in Gujarat, Karanji (Marathi) in Maharashtra, Chandrakala are half-moon shaped, while the circular discs are Suryakala(Tamil) in Tamil Nadu, Garijalu (Telugu) in Telangana, Kajjikayalu(కజ్జికాయలు) (Telugu) in Andhra Pradesh, and Karjikayi or Karigadubu (Kannada) in Karnataka.
-All of these dishes are fried sweet dumplings made of wheat flour and stuffed with dry or moist coconut delicacies.
+Similar dishes are found in several regional cuisines in India, such as ghughra (Gujarati) in Gujarat and karanji (Marathi) in Maharashtra.
+Chandrakala are half-moon shaped, while the circular discs are suryakala(Tamil) in Tamil Nadu, garijalu (Telugu) in Telangana, kajjikayalu(కజ్జికాయలు) (Telugu) in Andhra Pradesh, and karjikayi or karigadubu (Kannada) in Karnataka.
+All of these dishes are fried sweet dumplings made of wheat flour and stuffed with dry or moist coconut.

 In Goa, nevri or neuri (plural neureo) is a similar sweet prepared on the occasion of their festivals, such as Ganesh Chaturthi for Hindus and Christmas for Christians.